History of cricket to 1725: Dartford–London rivalry

-Other matches in the 1720s
+Other events in the 1720s

-On Wednesday, 6 July 1720, Kingston v Richmond was played at an unknown venue and Kingston won.
-The secondary source is uncertain about the date due to a slight ambiguity in the primary source, a contemporary newspaper published Saturday, 16 July, which refers to "Wednesday last".
-The date of the match must therefore be either 6 or 13 July.
-The source says 5 or 12 July but this is an error as those dates were Tuesdays.
+In July 1720, Kingston versus Richmond was played at an unknown venue, with Kingston victorious.

-There was a Surrey v London match at Moulsey Hurst on an unknown date in 1723.
-The result is unknown.
-The source states that "XI Gentlemen of Surrey played XI of London at Moulsey Hurst during the summer".
-It is the earliest known mention of Moulsey Hurst as a venue for cricket.
+There is no evidence of any club being founded before 1722, although it has been claimed by Mitcham Cricket Club, whose home is Mitcham Cricket Green, that it was formed in 1685.
+Croydon, Dartford, and London may all have been founded by the 1720s, but no dates of origin have been found, although there was an actual reference to a "London Club" in a letter to The Weekly Journal (London) dated 21 July 1722 Old Style (1 August 1722 New Style).
+Major could find no evidence for any club prior to 1722; he mentions Mitcham as one of several localities in which impromptu games were thriving on common land.
+The others were Chelsea, Kennington, Clapham, Walworth, and the Weald.

 In 1723, the prominent Tory politician Robert Harley, Earl of Oxford recorded in his journal: "At Dartford upon the Heath as we came out of the town, the men of Tonbridge and the Dartford men were warmly engaged at the sport of cricket, which of all the people of England the Kentish folk are the most renowned for, and of all the Kentish men, the men of Dartford lay claim to the greatest excellence".
 It is more than likely to have been Dartford Brent where this game was taking place.